maxxcodess/3D_Mouse/README.md

  **2. Software :**

  Software we use is MATLAB which reads the vector input from Controller and changes the Mouse cursor position accordingly.
+It aslo suppport Left and Right click.